pghvlaans/sbotools/downloads/index.md

 ## Obsolete Builds List

-Starting with the version *after* `sbotools-3.5`, this file will be installed to `/etc/sbotools/obsolete`.
+Starting with `sbotools-3.6`, this file will be installed to `/etc/sbotools/obsolete`.
 It contains a list of scripts that have been added to Slackware -current under different names, or are unneeded build dependencies in Slackware -current.
 It will updated as needed.

 * [obsolete](obsolete) ([asc](obsolete.asc))
     * md5sum: `10e3210ddab14936e00f57f39648dbb7`